Costa Rica - Frequently Asked Questions

 Is there much crime?
 How safe will I be?

-Be sure to exercise caution, as you would anywhere in the world – just because the crime rate is low does not mean it is non-existent.
+Be sure to exercise caution, as you would anywhere in the world.
 For general information about appropriate measures travelers can take to protect themselves in an overseas environment, see the U. S. Department of State’s pamphlet A Safe Trip Abroad.

 Back to Top